 We are committed to ensuring that all students and staff can make the best possible use of our services and collections, making special provision where needed.

 Please make sure that you are familiar with the emergency procedures and exits in the library you are visiting.

 There are wheelchair refuges with intercom systems on each floor of the JB Morrell Library, Raymond Burton Library, Harry Fairhurst Building and Borthwick Institute for Archives.
-At the King's Manor Library please ask staff for help if you need it.

 We are constantly working to improve accessibility to all our resources and services.
 Current physical provision includes: